-- NOx emissions from the diesel-fired boilers shall not exceed 0.15 lb/MMBtu; and - Maintain good combustion practices by following the manufacturer's operating and maintenance procedures at all times of operation.
+- NOx emissions from the diesel-fired boilers shall not exceed 0.15 lb/MMBtu; - Demonstrate compliance with the numerical BACT emission limit by complying with 40 C.F.R 63 Subpart JJJJJJ; and - Maintain good combustion practices by following the manufacturer's operating and maintenance procedures at all times of operation.

-$7.7.8.4.2\ PM{2.5}$ Controls for Zehnder Facility
+7.7.8.4.2 PM{2.5} Control Analysis for Zehnder Facility

-From research, DEC identified the following technologies as technically feasible for reduction of $PM{2.5}$ emissions from the simple cycle gas turbines:
+From research, DEC identified the following technologies as technically feasible for reduction of PM{2.5} emissions from the simple cycle gas turbines:

-Low Ash Fuel\ (0% Control) Limited Operation\ (0% Control)
+Low Ash Fuel (0% Control) Limited Operation (0% Control)

-GVEA proposed the following as BACT for PM2.5 emissions from the fuel oil-fired simple cycle gas turbines: PM2.5 emissions from EUs 1 and 2 shall not exceed 0.012 lb/MMBtu over a 4-hour averaging period; and maintaining good combustion practices.
+GVEA proposed the following as BACT for PM{2.5} emissions from the fuel oil-fired simple cycle gas turbines: PM{2.5} emissions from EUs 1 and 2 shall not exceed 0.012 lb/MMBtu over a 4-hour averaging period; and maintaining good combustion practices.

-DEC finds that the BACT for PM2.5 emissions from the fuel oil-fired simple cycle gas turbines is as follows:
+DEC finds that the BACT for PM{2.5} emissions from the fuel oil-fired simple cycle gas turbines is as follows:

-- Combust only low ash fuel; - PM2.5 emissions from EUs 1 & 2 shall not exceed 0.012 lb/MMBtu over a 3-hour averaging period; and - Maintain good combustion practices by following the manufacturer's operating and maintenance procedures at all times of operation.
+- Combust only low ash fuel; - PM{2.5} emissions from EUs 1 & 2 shall not exceed 0.012 lb/MMBtu5 over a 3-hour averaging period; - Initial compliance with the proposed PM{2.5} emission limit will be demonstrated by conducting a performance test to obtain an emission rate; and - Maintain good combustion practices by following the manufacturer's operating and maintenance procedures at all times of operation.